-The MSc program places strong emphasis on both course work and research project.
+The MSc program places a strong emphasis on both course work and research project.
 The Research project is compulsory for the award of an MSc degree.
-It is expected that the thesis project will result in high quality scholarly publications and national and international conference presentations.
+It is expected that the thesis project will result in high-quality scholarly publications and national and international conference presentations.

 Minor in Cognitive Science

 Minor in Cognitive Science is offered to undergraduate students in engineering disciplines.
 The objective of the minor program is to facilitate the richer appreciation of cognitive functions (learning, reasoning, planning, creativity, and decision making among others), research methods and experimental techniques (behavioral, psychophysical, psychophysiological, neuroscientific, and computational).
 The minor in Cognitive Science would be a live example of how the research and teaching in Natural Sciences, Engineering and Humanities and Social Sciences could be complementary to each other.